Kendz2992/Pokemon/README.md

 Pokedex Programming Challenge

 Using Flask, Python3, SQLAlchemy ORM and Alembic we would like you to create a simple table utilizing an API, The application should fulfill the basic requirements below.
-The source code must be placed in a public repo on GIthub.
+The source code must be placed in a public repo on Github.

 - Utilizing the Pokedex API at ​https://pokeapi.co/​ Create a table that displays the Kanto pokedex pokemon in order of ID by default
 - Allow Search queries to search for pokemon based on name, ie 'char' should result in Charmander, Charmeleon, and Charizard.